ErikGartner/easy-query-dsl/README.md

 ## Installation

-The package on npm and installable as: `npm install easy-query-dsl`.
+The package is on npm and installable as: `npm install easy-query-dsl`.

 ## Usage